Texas Divorce Information and 22 Frequently Asked Questions

-8. If the case is settled out of court, must you still go before a judge?
+8. If the case is settled out of court, must I still go before a judge?

 Yes.
 Only a judge can grant a divorce.
 Once all the documents are in order, one of the parties signs off on the divorce decree and the other party goes before the judge to prove up the divorce.
-The lawyer asks you a number of questions which mostly require only a yes or no answer.
+The lawyer asks you a number of questions, which mostly require only a yes or no answer.
 The actual hearing takes only about four minutes.
-The time spent waiting for your turn, can be as long as two hours (usually about an hour, however).
+The time spent waiting for your turn, however, can be as long as two hours, though usually the wait time is about an hour.

 9. How long does a divorce take?

 A divorce takes a minimum of 61 days.
 Texas law requires that the couple wait 60 days before the court can grant a divorce.
 This is known as the cooling off period.
 It is the policy of the state of Texas that parties are to remain married.
 The 60-day period provides them with an opportunity to reconcile.

 10. Does a spouse have to prove fault on the part of the other spouse to obtain a divorce?

 No. Texas is a no-fault divorce state.
 We simply plead “conflict of personalities that destroys the legitimate ends of the marital relationship.”
 No spouse has to give the other spouse a divorce anymore.
 There is some discussion in the legislature about doing away with the no-fault divorce.